TechGrounds-Cloud8/cloud8-Killian97/project/projectv1_0/README.md

 3. Be patient it can take a few min to launch.

-# Connect to webserver with SSH trough the Admin server.
+# Connect to webserver with SSH through the Admin server.
 1. Go the AWS console and go to ec2 instances, find your admin/manage server and select it, click connect.
 2. Choose RDP client and follow the step below. decrypt password by adding the webmin_key_pair.pem (remember/store this password and the username)
-3. Open a bash terminal in the same dir as where webmin_key_pair.pem is stored
+3. Open a bash terminal in the same DIR as where webmin_key_pair.pem is stored
 4. Activate the SSH agent with command:
 ```
 ssh-agent bash